Computing Subset Transversals in $H$-Free Graphs

 The following result is the main result of this section.
 Its proof uses the same approach as the proof of Theorem~\ref{sfvs-sp1p3} but we need more advanced arguments.

 \begin{theorem} For every integer $s\geq 0$, {\sc Subset Odd Cycle Transversal} can be solved in polynomial time for $(sP_1+P_3)$-free graphs. \end{theorem}

-\begin{proof} Let $G=(V,E)$ be an $(sP_1+P_3)$-free graph and let $T\subseteq V$.
-We describe a polynomial-time algorithm to solve the optimization problem on input $(G,T)$.
-That is, we describe how to find a smallest odd $T$-cycle transversal.
-In fact, we will solve the equivalent problem of finding a maximum size $T$-bipartite subgraph of~$G$ which is, of course, the complement of a smallest odd $T$-cycle transversal.
+\begin{proof} Let $G=(V,E)$ be an $(sP_1+P_3)$-free graph and let $T\subseteq V$. {Note that it suffices to prove the result for $s \ge 3$, since for every $0\leq s'\leq s$, the class of $(s'P_1+P_3)$-free graphs is contained in the class of $(sP_1+P_3)$-free graphs.} We describe a polynomial-time algorithm to solve the optimization problem on input $(G,T)$.
+That is, we describe how to find a smallest odd $T$-cycle transversal~$S_T$.
+In fact, we will solve the equivalent problem of finding a maximum size {set $B_T$ such that $G[B_T]$ is $T$-bipartite; so, of course, $B_T$ is} the complement of a smallest odd $T$-cycle transversal, that is $S_T=V\setminus B_T$.
 We separate into two cases that separately seek to find $T$-bipartite subgraphs with complementary constraints on the size of the intersection of this subgraph with~$T$.
 The largest one found overall is the desired output.